SWE-UniStuttgart/Qlunc/Docs/Gral_OpenScience_2021/JOSS_2021/paper.md

 ``Qlunc``, for Quantification of lidar uncertainty, is an open-source, freely available (https://github.com/SWE-UniStuttgart/Qlunc) python-based tool that aims to estimate the uncertainty of a wind lidar device, including hardware and data processing methods.
-Based on the OpenLidar architecture [1], it contains models of the uncertainty contributed by individual lidar components and modules, that are then combined to estimate the total uncertainty of the lidar device [@ViConDAR]
+Based on the OpenLidar architecture [@OpenLidar], it contains models of the uncertainty contributed by individual lidar components and modules, that are then combined to estimate the total uncertainty of the lidar device.

 The code is meant to be as modular as possible, easily allowing lidar components’ (represented by python objects) interchangeability and outcomes’ repeatability.